rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

             raise ValueError("A new Geometry attribute must have a data type.")

     def count_vertices(self, variable_name=None):
-        """ Count the number of vertices as the length of an attribute's data """ if len(self._attributes) == 0:
+        """Count the number of vertices as the length of an attribute's data""" if len(self._attributes) == 0:
             return 0